 Manhattan is more than 22 square miles, and it’s a borough in New York City that just about everyone’s familiar with.
-Even if you haven’t been there, you can probably get an idea that it’s seriously big (probably bigger than your hometown).
+Even if you haven’t been there, you can probably get an idea that it’s seriously big.

 Now, imagine an area 34 times the size of that, and then fill it ankle-deep with plastic garbage.
 What you get is around 19 billion pounds of plastic waste, and studies are revealing that this is exactly how much non-biodegradable trash is currently being dumped into our oceans each and every year.